tschettervictor/truenas-iocage-icecast/README.md

 Once you've downloaded the script and prepared the configuration file, run this script (`script icecast.log ./icecast-jail.sh`).
 The script will run for maybe a minute.
 When it finishes, your jail will be created, Icecast will be installed, and you can edit the config file to suit your needs.

 ### Notes
-The config file "icecast.xml" is located in `$POOL_PATH/icecast` The config file will need to be edited in order for icecast to work.
-Change the user at the end of the xml file, and make sure to uncomment that section.
-Once that is done, icecast should run.
-Make sure that the log directory is owned by whatever user you decide to run icecast with.
+* The config file "icecast.xml" is located in `$POOL_PATH/icecast`
+* Icecast will not run as root.
+Two things need to be manually done for it to run.
+  1. Uncomment the "changeowner" section at the end of the "icecast.xml" file and change the user to "www" or some other user
+  2. Change the owner of "/var/log/icecast" to be the user that icecast will run as